SolidStateGroup/rio/README.md

 # Contribute
 We welcome new features / bug fixes, feel free to submit a PR or add an issue with your suggestions.
 Even if the integrations are pretty out there (biosensors, big data, image recognition) we're willing to give it a go and help out.

 For more information about contributing PRs, please see our <a href="CONTRIBUTING.md">Contribution Guidelines</a>.
+Looking at PRs or issues labelled with "good first task" is a great start to contributing.

 # Getting Help
 If you encounter a bug or feature request we would like to hear about it.
 Before you submit an issue please search existing issues in order to prevent duplicates.